richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository_iforgit.md

 ```
 CHGJOB JOBMSGQFL(*WRAP)
 ```
 Run the initial LIBSRCEXP command with *ALL option to create and initialize the repository in the IFS or to update the repository if regular commits have been missed or developers are not doing individual commits.
-It's a good idea to run this iteration of LIBSRCEXP once per month to make sure nothing was missed.
+❗ It's a good idea to run this iteration of LIBSRCEXP with *ALL once per month to make sure nothing was missed during the month.
 This version of the command does a local commit to the IFS based Git repository.
-Specify *COMMITSYNC to push the changes for each member as it gets exported.
+You can specify *COMMITSYNC to push the changes for each member as it gets exported, but using *COMMIT and then doing a single push is more efficient.
 ```
  IFORGIT/LIBSRCEXP LIBRARY(LIB001)
                    FILE(*ALL)